Unleash/unleash/website/docs/reference/network.md

 ![Network traffic showing 3 sources and unregistered apps as unknown](/img/network-traffic.png)

 # Prerequisites
-This features uses a Prometheus-like API to query data produced by Unleash server.
+This features uses a Prometheus-like API to query data produced by Unleash server [internal metrics](/reference/api/legacy/unleash/internal/prometheus).
 Our managed instances receive this a part of our service.

 It's most useful when having the toggle `responseTimeWithAppName` enabled (for hosted customers we enabled it for all customers), because it will allow you to identify the applications generating the traffic.